Registration & Payment Deadlines

 If you have been awarded a Perkins loan, Stafford loan, Pell grant, or other federal loan or grant, the credit will not appear on the fall or spring billing statement which comes out 4-5 weeks before the start of classes even if you have pre-registered.
-Under federal regulations, most awards of this type may not be credit to student accounts until ten days prior to the first day of classes.
-At USC, most aid usually posts one week before the start of classes, and is eligible for a refund a few days before the start of classes, and summer aid refund eligibility begins the first day of class.
+Under federal regulations, most awards of this type may not be credited to student accounts until ten days prior to the first day of classes.
+At USC, most aid usually posts one week before the start of classes.
+Fall / spring aid is eligible for a refund a few days before the start of classes, and summer aid refund eligibility begins the first day of class.

 For questions about Financial Aid or anticipated loan funds which have not been credited to your student account, please contact the Office of Financial Aid, or go: http://www.usc.edu/admission/fa .

 Fall / Spring Terms: To avoid late fees, you must register and have your tuition, fees, housing, dining and all other charges paid or deferred by 5:00 P.M.
 PST on the term's settlement deadline.
-If you fail to register and settle your account, you will be assessed late fees each week in accordance with the following schedule (for Spring 2014):
+If you fail to register and settle your account, you will be assessed late fees each week in accordance with the following schedule:

 Registration is not permitted after the third week of classes.
 The university currently assesses a monthly finance charge on all past due balances.
 The current annual rate is 12 percent, subject to change.